Diablada: Fiesta de La Tirana (Chile)

 In Chile, the Diablada is performed during the Fiesta de La Tirana in the northern region of that country.
 The festival attracts more than 100,000 visitors annually to the small village of La Tirana.
 The festival is descended from the celebrations for the Virgin of Carmen that began in 1540.

+Diablada de Pillaro (Equador)

+One of the theories about the Diablada de Pillaro (loosely translated as the "Devilish meet of Pillaro") origin says that it was born as a rebellion from the lower classes against the ruling invaders and the Church.